odow/SDDP.jl/docs/src/tutorial/11_DRO.md

-# Tutorial Six: distributionally robust SDDP
+# Tutorial Eleven: distributionally robust SDDP

 In [Tutorial Five: risk](@ref), we saw how risk measures can be used within our model.
 In this tutorial we will learn how to incorporate a distributionally robust